OtakuMegane/OceanGrow/README.md

  - On first load it will place a default `config.yml` in `plugis/OceanGrow`.
 Edit this if you like.

 ## Usage
-To get a wand for growing kelp: `/oceangrow kelp-wand`
+ - To get a wand for growing kelp: `/oceangrow kelp-wand`

-To get a wand for growing seagrass: `/oceangrow seagrass-wand`
+ - To get a wand for growing seagrass: `/oceangrow seagrass-wand`

-To reload the configuration from the current config.yml: `/oceangrow reload`
+ - To reload the configuration from the current config.yml: `/oceangrow reload`

+Basically works like bonemeal.
+Place the wand in your main hand and click somewhere to grow kelp or seagrass.
+The wand does not have to be used in an ocean biome; using it on land will grow plants in ocean blocks if there are any within part of the radius but will do nothing with the land blocks.
+The wand can be used at any random location or in a planned grid to neatly fill in large areas.

+NOTE: Due to the nature of random numbers, in rare cases you may get little or no kelp or seagrass when using the wand on a given block.
+If this happens, clicking on an adjacent block will generate a different pattern of plants and fill in the area.

 ## Permissions
 The permissions available for OceanGrow: